GeorgeSchiro/GetCert2/README.md

 -AcmePsPath="ACME-PS"

-    "ACME-PS" is the primary tool used by this utility to communicate with the "Let's Encrypt" certificate network.
-By default, this key is set to the "AcmePs" folder which, with no absolute path given, will be expected to be found within the folder that contains "GetCert2.exe.config".
+    "ACME-PS" is the tool used by this utility to communicate with the "Let's Encrypt" certificate network.
+By default, this key is set to the "ACME-PS" folder which, with no absolute path given, will be expected to be found within the folder containing "GetCert2.exe.config".
+Set -AcmePsModuleUseGallery=True
-    Set -AcmePsModuleUseGallery=True (see above) and the OS will look to find "AcmePs" in its usual place as a module in the Powershell gallery.
+    (see above) and the OS will look to find "ACME-PS" in its usual place as a module from the Powershell gallery.

 -AdfsThumbprintFiles="C:\inetpub\wwwroot\web.config"

     This is the path and filename of files that will have their ADFS certificate thumbprint replaced whenever the related ADFS certificate changes.
-Any files with the same name at all levels of the directory hierarchy may be updated, starting with the given base path.
-Wildcards may be used in the filename.
+Each file with the same name at all levels of the directory hierarchy will be updated, starting with the given base path, if the old ADFS certificate thumbprint is found there.
+See -SkipAdfsThumbprintUpdates below.

-    This key may appear any number of times in the profile.
+    Note: This key may appear any number of times in the profile and wildcards can be used in the filename.

 -Auto=False